We’ve found the best early Black Friday deals on TVs from Samsung. LG and more

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Black Friday TV deals 2021: Best discounts on 4K and OLED smart TVs from Samsung, Sony Bravia and more
+Black Friday TV deals 2021: Best discounts on 4K OLED smart TVs from LG, Samsung and Sony Bravia

 We’re finding offers on everything from 32in sets to 65in QLED sets

-Black Friday is now just days away.
+Black Friday is now just one day away.
 The annual sales event is synonymous with heavily discounted televisions, but while the sight of shoppers brawling over a cheap Sony Bravia is thankfully a thing of the past, the very best Black Friday TV deals are still highly sought-after online.

 Most of the big retailers, including Amazon, AO, Currys and Studio, kicked off their Black Friday celebrations early, heavily discounting some of their bestselling TVs by up to £500.
 We’ve already found some eye-catching offers, which we’ve compiled below, but keep checking back all week for even more top deals.